mbin0316/customerbehaviouranalytics-/README.md

 2. **Interactive Web Dashboard** – implemented with **FastAPI (backend)** and **React (frontend)**:
    - FastAPI exposes a `/predict` endpoint that returns category predictions and probabilities
-   - React dashboard visualizes analytics and lets users submit new prediction requests
+   - React dashboard visualizes analytics and lets users submit new prediction requests based on ML model developed in earlier phase 1

 ---